 Teaching primary students how to read informational text is one thing.
 Teaching them how to write is definitely something else!
 Then consider the challenge of working with intermediate students who struggle with writing or who are reluctant writers.
 What's a teacher to do?

 With increasing emphasis on incorporating more expository text into literacy instruction, teachers may wonder how to best foster informational writing.
 Cinquain poems are one way to effectively link informational writing with description found in both narrative and expository writing.

 Because cinquain poems do not rhyme and contain limited text within a specific format, they often appeal to students who prefer tasks with less writing.
 Cinquain poems are five-line poems that utilize different parts of speech, beginning with nouns.
 Though several variations exist, one version uses the following format.
 (Please see the reproducible cinquain template below.)

 Verb with -ing Verb with -ing Verb with -ing

 Synonym for noun

-For primary students who are not accustomed to using factual sources beyond themselves, the selection of nouns, adjectives, and verbs for the poems requires them to select key words that capture essential aspects of the subjects.
-Informational texts, such as Puffins by Lee Waters in the Zoozoo Arctic Animal World Collection, can provide important information about unfamiliar topics when students lack sufficient background knowledge and need additional resources.
+For primary students who are not accustomed to using factual sources beyond themselves, the selection of nouns, adjectives, and verbs for the poems requires them to select keywords that capture essential aspects of the subjects.
+Informational texts, such as Puffin by Lee Waters in the Zoozoo Arctic Animal World Collection, can provide important information about unfamiliar topics when students lack sufficient background knowledge and need additional resources.

-Consider this cinquain, based on the text and talking points in the early reader, Puffins.
+Consider this cinquain, based on the text and talking points in the early reader, Puffin.

 Flapping Flying Swimming